hack4impact-uiuc/website/README.md

 ### SvelteKit

 When used correctly, Svelte results in lighter-weight and more performant websites than React, and is thus more suited for static websites such as this.
-By leveraging SvelteKit's [static adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-static), we are able to statically render both hard-coded pages as well as dynamic content hosted on Contentful.
+By leveraging SvelteKit's [page options](https://kit.svelte.dev/docs/page-options), we are able to generate static assets for prerenderable pages as well as serve dynamic content hosted on Contentful.

 ### Contentful